 What causes ESP BAS light to come on?

-- Faulty Wheel Speed Sensors: These sensors monitor the speed of each wheel and provide data to the vehicle's stability control system.
-If one or more sensors fail, it can cause the ESP BAS light to activate.
+- Wheel speed sensor failure: The wheel speed sensors monitor the rotation of each wheel and provide data to the ESP/BAS control module.
+If one of these sensors fails, the light will come on.

 What causes the ESP light to come on?